What is a Chemical Peel?

 Cold sores can be activated in those prone to this problem.
 Anti-viral medication can be taken prior to the procedure in this case.

 Increased pigmentation can occur and will resolve over time.
 Pigmentation changes can also be largely prevented with sunscreen and minimising your sun exposure for 3 months after the peel.
-Absolute Cosmetics Medicine offers some of the best Chemical Peels in Perth!

 When is the treatment NOT recommended?